someGoodBits/login-system-with-react/README.md

 ## Login System Using React

-This is a demo app that
+This is a demo app that implements
 1. Simple Auth Routines
 1. Protected Routes
 1. Login and Signup